RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

 As shown in Section \ref{sec:LDDMM_PGA}, if we want to find the Fréchet mean based on LDDMM, we should solve the problem in Equation \eqref{eq:frechet_mean_problem_vel_vec_field_form_NEW}.
 In LDDMM PGA, one first parameterizes the time-dependent diffeomorphisms via an initial velocity field, replaces the hard constraint with a soft penalty, and subsequently discretizes the template and the initial velocity vector fields.
 For our model, we skip the initial velocity field parameterization and immediately replace the hard constraint with a soft constraint using a general data-fitting term $\mathcal{D}$ and a $\sigma \in \mathbb{R}$:

 Here different data fidelity terms $\mathcal{D}$ can be chosen depending on the data.

-For LDDMM PGA, we required discretization of the template and initial velocity vector fields to solve the optimization problem in Equation \eqref{eq:model_derivation_eq1}.
-Furthermore, the discretization allows the restriction of the initial velocity vector fields to a linear subspace.
-Our approach circumvents the need for discretization by parameterizing the template and time-dependent velocity vector fields via INRs.
+For LDDMM PGA, we required a grid-based or spatial discretization of the template and initial velocity vector fields to solve the optimization problem in Equation \eqref{eq:model_derivation_eq1}.
+Furthermore, the chosen discretization allows the restriction of the initial velocity vector fields to a linear subspace.
+Our approach circumvents the need for grid-based or spatial discretizations by parameterizing the template and time-dependent velocity vector fields via INRs.
 Specifically, we parameterize $\phi_1^i$ by specifying the corresponding flow in reverse time.
-Defining $z_i \in \mathbb{R}^{d_z}$ as the latent code belonging to the object $O_i$ and $v_\varphi:\Omega \times [0,1] \times \mathbb{R}^{d_z} \rightarrow \mathbb{R}^d$ as an implicit neural representation, the reverse time flow is given by $\frac{\partial }{\partial t}\phi_t^{z_i}(x) = v_\varphi(\phi_t^{z_i}(x), t, z_i)$.
+Defining $z_i \in \mathbb{R}^{d_z}$ as the latent code belonging to the object $O_i$ and $v_\varphi\colon\Omega \times [0,1] \times \mathbb{R}^{d_z} \rightarrow \mathbb{R}^d$ as an implicit neural representation, the reverse time flow is given by $\frac{\partial }{\partial t}\phi_t^{z_i}(x) = v_\varphi(\phi_t^{z_i}(x), t, z_i)$.
 Jointly learning the weights $\varphi$ and the latent codes $z_i$ gives:

-Finally, we represent the template $\mathcal{T}$ by an implicit neural representation to obtain infinite-resolution reconstructions.
-Specifically, when dealing with images we represent $\mathcal{T}$ as a neural network $f_\theta:\Omega \rightarrow \mathbb{R}^n$ and for shapes we represent it with the zero-level set of a neural network $f_\theta: \Omega \rightarrow \mathbb{R}$.
-In both cases, the group action on the implicit representation becomes:
+Finally, we represent the template $\mathcal{T}$ by an implicit neural representation $f_\theta\colon\Omega \rightarrow \mathbb{R}$ to obtain a resolution-independent method.
+The group action on the implicit neural representation is: